Short-handed Florida outlasts Virginia Tech in NCAA opener

 The first NCAA Tournament game at Hinkle Fieldhouse in 81 years was rife with history, nostalgia and … sunlight.
 A cloudless day had sun pouring in through the windows at the top of the arched, steel-truss roof.
 Windows on the concourse level along the South side of the building had shades pulled down to block the sun, but there were sunspots dotting the north end of the court.

-The only previous NCAA Tournament action inside Hinkle occurred on March 23, 1940, when Indiana beat Duquesne 39-30 to win the East Regional.
+The only previous NCAA Tournament action inside Hinkle occurred in 1940.
+Indiana beat Duquesne 39-30 on March 23, 1940 to win the East Regional.

 UP NEXT